javaJake/butterbuild/README.md

 butterbuild
 ===========

-The butter build system I've always wanted.
+The butter build system I've always wanted, where the idea is configuration is a last resort.